The Linux desktop was supposed to be about choice…

 FVWM is another interesting alternative, geared for old-school CGI Perl hackers.
 No less than venerated computer scientist Donald Knuth (still kicking as of this writing at age 80) swears by it.
 It’s good on its own for a developer’s environment and some industrial use, but you might want to look elsewhere for modern multimedia capabilities.

 Use TWM on systems that have no user 99% of the time: servers where the most you have to do is pop in and run a command once in a while.
-It is also perfect for ancient hardware, or systems dedicated to cryptocurrency mining, 3D render farms, and other industrial uses where squeezing every last byte of performance out of the hardware is mandatory.
+It is also perfect for old hardware, or systems dedicated to cryptocurrency mining, 3D render farms, and other industrial uses were squeezing every last byte of performance out of the hardware is mandatory.

 We will take note of Enlightenment, a window manager that is built for the home user with fancy hardware who wants to customize the look and feel into mind-bending shapes such as the LCars interface of Star Trek fame.
 There is also Sawfish, a window manager scripted in Lisp, for dedicated Lisp coders.

 On the whole, the options on the Linux desktop are endless.
 If you’re a devoted FOSS hobbyist, you should check them out, because there’s environments out there for every flavor and taste.
-You may never be able to stand looking at Gnome and KDE again!
+You may never be able to stand to look at Gnome and KDE again!